GanapT/Autonomous_DeliveryCart/README.md

 This project is designed to control a autonomous robot using the FRDM-KL46Z microcontroller.
 The robot utilizes PWM signals to control the motors and ADC to read light sensor values.
 The robot can follow a line, move forward, turn, and adjust speed based on sensor input.

 ### Files Included
-- `main.c`: The main program file containing all the necessary functions for motor control, ADC setup, and line tracing logic.
+- `Controls.c`: The main program file containing all the necessary functions for motor control, ADC setup, and line tracing logic.

 ### Requirements
 - KL46Z Microcontroller